 Carter won a Spirit of Justice Award from GLAD for advancing LGBT rights.
 The National Organization for Women called her "one of the nation's leading African-American lesbian activists."

 She is the National Coordinator for the Bayard Rustin Commemoration Project of the National Black Justice Coalition.
 Carter lives in Durham, North Carolina.

 WILLA CATHER

-d.
+b.
+December 7, 1873d.
 April 24, 1947